-Table 8, above, shows 33 falls occurring when patients rose from their bed.
+As can be seen in Table 8, above, 33 falls occurred when patients rose from their bed.
 Patients often forget that the edge of the mattress is soft and bed rails are not used often as they can cause potential falls risks if the patient is agitated confused.
 We now have low rise beds, which can be lowered to minimise harm should a patient slip.
 This also makes transferring to and from the bed to the chair easier for shorter patients.

-Bed rails in use at No.
+Bed rails in use at time?
+No.

-time?

 No 64

 Yes 1

 Grand Total 65